jdulay91/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+closure here when function() inside personalDice() is trying to access the name variable which is a parameter that is in personalDice() function.
+i can tell because function() has an innerscope and it has a variable that is trying to access the name variable on an outer scope
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+The string returns the same but the number value is different
 c.
 What is the lexical scope of `newRoll`?
+lexical scope is basically an inner variable or function accessing an outer variable or function from a diff scope.
+in this particular example name is being accessed not in the local scope of function() but inside of personalDice();

 ### Task 2c - Exit Ticket